montrealrobotics/REAL_lab_info/README.md

 We have several Locobots in the lab.
 The documentation for how to get them up and running is [here](https://docs.trossenrobotics.com/interbotix_xslocobots_docs/ros_interface/ros1/software_setup.html)

-Repositories that we use for this robot:
+Repositories that we use with this robot:

 &nbsp;&nbsp;&nbsp;&nbsp; **[interbotix_ros_rovers](https://github.com/montrealrobotics/interbotix_ros_rovers)**